OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 In jailbreak lingo, we talk about tethered and untethered jailbreaking methods.
 In the "tethered" scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer during every reboot to re-apply it.
 "Untethered" jailbreaks need only be applied once, making them the most popular choice for end users.

 #### Benefits of Jailbreaking

-While a standard user will want to jailbreak in order to tweak the iOS system appearance, add new features or install _free_ third party apps.
-The benefits of jailbreaking an iOS Device for a security tester include but are not limited to the following:
+A standard user will want to jailbreak in order to tweak the iOS system appearance, add new features or install _free_ third party apps.
+However, for a security tester the benefits of jailbreaking an iOS Device go far beyond simply tweaking the system.
+They include but are not limited to the following:

 - Removing the part of the security (and other) limitations on the OS imposed by Apple
 - Providing root access to the operating system